Host of the 2019 Cricket World Cup

 |Riverside Ground||Chester Le Street||Durham||20,000|

 |County cricket Ground||Leeds||Gloucestershire||17,000|

-After winning the last World cup Australia are deserved favourites with India and South africa not far behind.
-Somewhat surprisingly and disappointingly for the hosts, England are only fourth favourite despite the host country historically having a massive advantage.
-As you would expect all test playing nations are more heavily favoured than the affiliate nations suggesting that the bookmakers believe that they will have no trouble qualifying via the qualification tournament.
-Ireland is the most favoured of the affiliate nations, however they still have odds of 375 to 1.
-All other affiliate nations have odds of 500 to 1. this shows just how far they have to go before they become truly competitive.
+After winning the last World cup Australia are deserved favorites with India and South Africa not far behind.
+It’d be interesting to see if Steve Smith and David Warner will make it back to the world cup playing eleven after completing their one-year ban for being involved in ball tampering this year against South Africa.
+Somewhat surprisingly and disappointingly for the hosts, England is the only fourth favorite despite the host country historically having a massive advantage.
+As you would expect all test playing nations are more heavily favored than the affiliate nations suggesting that the bookmakers believe that they will have no trouble qualifying via the qualification tournament.
 It should be noted that since the tournament is still over a year way that the above odds are likely to change.

 The reduced size of the tournament

 Understandably, the affiliate nations of the ICC have protested the decision to shrink the size of the tournament because it will mean that it will be much harder for smaller cricketing nations to qualify.
 They argue that World Cup berths give their nation’s experience and exposure that they don’t get at any other time and that denying them the chance to compete could set the game back years in their respective countries.
 According to the affiliate nations, if the ICC wants to grow the game then they should be making the tournament bigger, not smaller.
 They further argue that upset wins by nations such as Ireland over England in the 2011 world cup show that they can be competitive and that anything is possible when they are given the chance.